Gravitational Entropy: Conclusions and Speculations

-SC thanks Prahar Mitra for discussions.
+\acknowledgments SC thanks Prahar Mitra, Richard Myers and Antony Speranza for discussions.
 MP would like to thank the STFC for financial support under grant ST/L000415/1.
 SC is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 852386).